-The Group leases land and equipment for the use of storage area and manufacturing with lease term of 2 to 5 years.
-The Group does not have bargain purchase options to acquire the leasehold land at the end of the lease term.
+The Group leases land, buildings and equipment for the use of storage area, office and plants with lease term of 2 to 10 years.
+The Group does not have bargain purchase options to acquire the leasehold land and buildings at the end of the lease term.
 In addition, the Group is prohibited from subleasing or transferring all or any portion of the underlying assets without the lessor's consent.